tejasreddyvepala/ComputerArchitecture/README.md

 This should publish the output of the test and various simulation statistics.

-To change the configuration of the processor (cache latencies, cache configuration, number of functional units, branch predictor, etc.), run the below command and supply the parameters to be modified appropiately through command line options or by providing a config file.
+The following command is used to adjust the processor's settings (cache latencies, cache configuration, number of functional units, branch predictor, etc.).
+The parameters to be changed can be supplied through command line options or a configuration file.

 ```
 ./sim-outorder -h
 ```

-To be able to execute our own binaries on the simulators, one has to employ a cross-compiler to generate executables for the PISA/Alpha targets.
-Please read the official documentation on how to setup `gcc-2.6.3` along with the cross-compiler and follow [this](https://github.com/sdenel/How-to-install-SimpleScalar-on-Ubuntu) tutorial by *@sdenel* to solve numerous conflicts during the build process.
-Once the cross-compiler is setup successfully, one can cross-compile to executables on appropiate targets (PISA/Alpha).
+Using a cross-compiler to create executables for the PISA/Alpha targets is necessary in order to run our own binaries on the simulators.
+One can cross-compile to executables on appropriate targets (PISA/Alpha) once the cross-compiler has been set up properly.

 Example:

 ```
 bin/sslittle-na-sstrix-gcc -g -O -o mytests/bpred_corr_branch mytests/bpred_corr_branch.c
 ```

-For more information, see the attached [Makefile](https://github.com/layman-n-ish/Tests-on-Simple-Scalar/blob/master/Makefile).

 ## How to run tests

-Once the project is built with my included tests (by executing my Makefile), run the `run_analysis.sh` bash script to automate the task of running my designed tests on the `sim-outorder` simulator with PISA target.
+Run the `run_analysis.sh` bash script to automate the task of running my intended tests on the `sim-outorder} simulator with PISA target after the project has been built with our included tests (by executing my Makefile).

 ```
 Usage: ./run_analysis.sh [ANALYSIS_TYPE] [TEST_FILE_PATH] [DEBUG]
 ```
-- `ANALYSIS_TYPE` can be 'b' for running branch predictors' test or 'c' for executing analysis on cache-oblivious algorithms.
+- `ANALYSIS_TYPE` can be either 'b' for testing branch predictors or 'c' for doing analysis on algorithms that ignore caches.
 - `TEST_FILE_PATH` takes in the path to the executable to run the `sim-outorder` simulator on.
 Irrelevant when `ANALYSIS_TYPE` == 'c'.
-- `DEBUG` only when '1' prints useful stats and messages about the running tests.
+- `DEBUG` alone after '1' produces helpful statistics and messages regarding the active tests.

 **Example**:
 ```